sdorra/airline/guide/annotations/discussion.md

 	"We can have as many paragraphs as we feel are necessary"}) public class MyClass { }```

-The annotation takes a single `paragraphs` field which takes a `String[]` array where each entry in the array is treated as a separate paragraph.
+The annotation takes a single `paragraphs` field which takes a `String[]` array where each entry in the array is treated as a separate paragraph of discussion in the help output.